State Fair (novel)

 The novel became a bestseller and established Stong as a popular author.
-Shortly after its publication, the novel was made into a Hollywood film starring Will Rogers (albeit with the addition of a happy "Hollywood ending" not in the book), and was subsequently adapted for the stage and screen several more times, including as a Rodgers and Hammerstein movie musical in 1945.
+In 1933, the novel was made into a Hollywood film starring Will Rogers, albeit with the addition of a happy "Hollywood ending" not in the book.
+It was adapted for the stage and screen several more times, including as a Rodgers and Hammerstein movie musical in 1945.

 Plot

 The novel follows the Frake family from the fictional town of Brunswick, Iowa.
 Father Abel believes his Hampshire boar, "Blue Boy", can win the Iowa State Fair grand championship.
 He bets the local storekeeper that "Blue Boy" will win and that every Frake will have a good time and be better off for attending the fair.
-The pessimistic storekeeper accepts the bet, but also wagers that if he (the storekeeper) loses, it means something "worse than anything you can think of" will have happened to the Frakes at the fair, and unbeknownst to Abel.
+The pessimistic storekeeper accepts the bet, but also wagers that if he, the storekeeper loses, it means something "worse than anything you can think of" will have happened to the Frakes at the fair, and unbeknownst to Abel.

 Mother Melissa wants her pickles to win blue ribbons, beating the previous winners.
 Teen son Wayne has been practicing to win the "hoop-la" ring toss to get revenge on the crooked carnival barker who cheated him in previous years.
 Wayne worries that his girlfriend, Eleanor, a college student, has grown too sophisticated for him.
 Younger sister, Margy, just wants a break from everyday farm life.
 She is bored with her devoted but dull boyfriend, Harry Ware, who has already planned their lives as farmers.
 Neither Eleanor nor Harry can attend the fair, while both Wayne and Margy are ready for new romances.

-At the fair, Abel's hog and Melissa's pickles win blue ribbons, while Wayne and Margy both meet and romantically fall for people quite different from themselves.
+At the fair, Abel's hog and Melissa's pickles win blue ribbons.
+Wayne and Margy both meet and romantically fall for people quite different from themselves.
 At the hoop-la stand, Wayne meets Emily, the motherless daughter of a stock show manager who lives a rootless life, residing in hotels, following horse shows, horse races and carnivals.
 While Emily's father is preoccupied with horses, womanizing, and gambling, she is mostly on her own.

-She uses her inside knowledge of horse racing to make money by betting, wears short skirts, goes to the theater, and drinks alcohol despite Prohibition.
-She gives Wayne his first drink and seduces him in her hotel room.
+Emily uses her inside knowledge of horse racing to make money by betting, wears short skirts, goes to the theater, and drinks alcohol despite Prohibition.
+Emily gives Wayne his first drink and seduces him in her hotel room.
 On the fair's last night, Wayne proposes, but Emily refuses.
 She loves Wayne, but does not want to give up her cosmopolitan lifestyle and live on a farm.
-Instead, she plans to spend her large horse-racing winnings on one last night of fun with Wayne before saying a "fond farewell".
+Instead, Emily plans to spend her large horse-racing winnings on one last night of fun with Wayne before saying a "fond farewell".